Enter your email address below and subscribe to our newsletter

 Make sure to measure the oil properly.
 Add the oil first and then the egg to ensure accurate measurements.

-The mixture will quickly thicken and become mayonnaise within ten to fifteen seconds.
-Thereafter, taste the condiment to check the flavour.
-If you would like a more tangy flavour, you can add a little bit more vinegar.
-If the mixture is too creamy and you would like to loosen it up a bit, you can add a teaspoon more of lemon juice.
+You will notice a thick white cloud beginning to form at the bottom of the container.
+This is known as the emulsion process.
+As it occurs, it’s important to slightly lift the immersion blender to allow the emulsification to continue moving upward.
+The mixture will quickly thicken and turn into mayonnaise within ten to fifteen seconds.
+After that, taste the condiment to check the flavor.
+If you prefer a tangier taste, you can add a little more vinegar.
+If the mixture is too creamy and you’d like to loosen it up, add a teaspoon more of lemon juice.

-Dijon mustard is instrumental to this recipe, and it is highly advisable to use an Authentic French mustard such as Maille.
-Dijon mustard has a sharp taste and helps to bind the egg with the oil.
-Normal yellow mustard is quite mellow compared to French Dijon Mustard.
+Dijon mustard is essential to this recipe, and it’s highly recommended to use an authentic French mustard such as Maille.
+Dijon mustard has a sharp flavor that helps bind the egg with the oil, whereas standard yellow mustard is much milder compared to French Dijon mustard.

-Store in an airtight container in the fridge for four to five days.
-Apple Cider Vinegar can prolong the shelf-life of your Mayonnaise for up to seven days as it contains natural cultures called probiotics.
-Label the container if you’re making large batches.
+Store homemade mayonnaise in an airtight container in the refrigerator for four to five days.
+Using apple cider vinegar can extend the shelf life of your mayonnaise to up to seven days, as it contains natural cultures called probiotics.
+If you are making large batches, be sure to label the container with the date of creation.

-How to Pasteurize the Eggs?
-It is also advisable to use pasteurized eggs.
-You can boil a pot of water and place one egg in it for approximately one minute.
-Thereafter, remove the egg from the water and let it cool down.
-Crack the egg into a bowl and use accordingly.
-Note that if a little egg white forms as a result of this process, you can still use it to make the Mayonnaise.
+It is advisable to use pasteurized eggs when making mayonnaise.
+Boil a pot of water and place one egg in the water for about one minute.
+Remove the egg and let it cool down.
+Crack the egg into a bowl and use it as needed.
+Note that if a small amount of egg white forms during this process, it is still safe to use in your mayonnaise.

 What can you eat Mayonnaise with?